Don't Overlook This Gift Idea

 If you are interested in learning more about how to get started helping a child save for the future, visit mefa.org/gifting.

 MEFA is a state authority, not reliant on state or federal appropriations, established under Massachusetts General Laws, Chapter 15C.
-MEFA's mission, since its founding in 1982, has been to help Massachusetts students and families access and afford higher education and reach financial goals through education programs, tax-advantaged savings plans, low-cost loans, and expert guidance.
+MEFA's mission, since its founding in 1982, has been to help Massachusetts students and families access and afford higher education and reach financial goals through education programs, tax-advantaged savings plans, fixed-rate loans, and expert guidance.
 All of MEFA's work aligns with the ever-present goal to support the independence, growth, and success of Massachusetts students and families.
 Visit mefa.org to learn more or follow MEFA on Twitter @mefatweets, Facebook at mefaMA, LinkedIn, and Instagram.